Dear readers of ADxS.org, please forgive the disruption.

 • Tyrosine kinase receptor B (TrkB)

-8. Men more often affected by learning problems
+8. Men more frequently affected by learning problems

-Learning problems affect more males than females because there are a number of genes on the X chromosome whose mutations lead to
+Learning problems affect more men than women because there are a number of genes on the X chromosome whose mutations lead to learning difficulties

 mental retardation.43

-9. Learning problems in ADHD a result of sleep problems?
+9. Learning problems with ADHD the result of sleep problems?

-One study compared students with and without ADHD who were given a learning task whose long-term consolidation was particularly sleep-dependent.44
+One study compared students with and without ADHD who were given a learning task whose long-term consolidation is particularly sleep-dependent.44

-This compared learning success on a waking test (learning in the morning, testing after 12 hours in the evening) and a sleep-integrated test (learning in the evening, testing in the morning after sleep=.
+The learning success was compared in a waking test (learning in the morning, examination after 12 hours in the evening) and a sleep-integrated test (learning in the evening, examination in the morning after sleep).

-On the waking test, learning outcomes were comparable between students with and without ADHD.
+On the waking test, the learning outcomes of students with and without ADHD were comparable.

-On the sleep-integrated test, the students without ADHD benefited from nighttime sleep, but the children with ADHD did not.
+In the sleep-integrated test, the students without ADHD benefited from nighttime sleep, while the children with ADHD did not.

 1. Piña, Rozas, Contreras, Hardy, Ugarte, Zeise, Rojas, Morales (2019): Atomoxetine Reestablishes Long Term Potentiation in a Mouse Model of Attention Deficit/Hyperactivity Disorder.
 Neuroscience.
 2019 Dec 3. pii: S0306-4522(19)30739-0. doi: 10.1016/j.neuroscience.2019.10.040.